This Time (Axwell & Ingrosso song)

 "This Time" is a song by Swedish dance music duo Axwell & Ingrosso.
-The song was released in Sweden on 6 November 2015 as the fifth single from their debut studio album More Than You Know.
+The song was released in Sweden on 6 November 2015.
 The song was written by Terrence Thornton, Sebastian Ingrosso, Salem Al Fakir, Axel Hedfors and Vincent Pontare.
 The song features uncredited vocals from Pusha T. The song also samples the duo's debut track "Something New".
 The song peaked at number 73 on the Swedish Singles Chart.

 In other media

 The song is featured on the video game, WWE 2K17.